rud0812/rud0812.github.io/_posts/2021-03-19-linear-reg.md

 ### Problem 3.1: Feature Normalization

 Looking at X and y, they both have different scales.
-We want to mean normalise them so we can get a better gradient descent minimization of the cost function $J(ø)$
+We want to mean normalise them so we can get a better gradient descent minimization of the cost function $$J(ø)$$

 ```python